Ezra Davids

 Overview

-Ezra was the first practising African lawyer to be featured on the front page of the American Lawyer.
+Ezra was the first practising African lawyer to be featured on the front cover of The American Lawyer.

 Experience